covid19-dash/covid-dashboard/README.md

 situation for their local environment.
 The ultimate goal is to influence individual behavior, to decrease the spread.

-So, the goal is to reach the general public, not experts familiar with graphs and numbers.
+The goal is to reach the general public, not experts familiar with graphs and numbers.
+For this reason, effort is put on simplifying the visualization and putting it along simple text.

-To predictions and the associated text should be trustworthy, hence be solid and sober, rather than fancy and dramatic.
-We would like this to be approved by people with the relevant expertise.
+The predictions and the associated text should be trustworthy, hence be solid and sober, rather than fancy and dramatic.

 ## Well thougt-out visualization on COVID-19